 Tickets for Kew Orchid Festival 2020

 Entrance to the festival itself is free, but you’ll need to pay for entrance to the gardens.
 Tickets are cheaper online.
 Adult tickets cost £12.50, young person (16-34) tickets are £5.45 and child (4-15) tickets are £3.50.
 There are further discounts and concessions for families (2 adults, 2 children £30.00), Seniors (over 65) pay £11.00 and carers go free.
 What’s more, If tou’re lucky enough to live nearby you’ll get tickets for £10.00.
 Remember to book a timed entry slot for the Orchid Festival when you purchase your entrance to Kew Gardens.
+If you’re going without kids in tow, be sure to use our link for priority entry at no extra cost.

 It’s worth making a day of it.
 Kew Gardens is actually the largest botanic gardens in the world, so there’s plenty more to explore aside from the Orchid Festival.